As a one-person business, you know that it’s sometimes difficult to go it alone. You don’t need to handle your taxes this way!

-If you run your own business, you’re responsible for self-employment taxes, in addition to regular income tax.
-Self-employment taxes are the equivalent of payroll taxes.
+If you own and run a business, you're accountable for self-employment taxes, in addition to conventional income tax.
+Self-employment taxes are virtually payroll taxes.

-When you work for an employer, you only pay the employee’s portion of these taxes.
-As a sole proprietor, you have to pay both the employer’s and the employee’s portions.
-You are required to pay the full amount of the employers payroll tax, and allowed to take a deduction for half of your employee share of self-employment taxes.
+On the other hand, if you work for an employer, you only pay the employee's portion of these taxes.
+Unfortunately, as a sole proprietor, you pay both the employer's and the employee's portions.
+You are obligated to pay the full amount of the employer's payroll tax, and allowed to take a deduction for half of your employee share of self-employment taxes.

 The IRS tends to take a closer look at tax returns filed by sole proprietors because it can be easy to blur the line between business and personal expenses.
 Even though your business and your personal tax return are combined, the IRS still expects you to keep accurate and distinct business records.
 If you deduct the full price of a computer, for example, the IRS may want to see records proving that the computer is used for business purposes only.

 You shouldn’t be afraid to take a deduction you are legitimately entitled to- which is why Insogna CPA exists…to help maximize your tax deductions, and help you navigate getting the most benefit out of your business activities.